faizmokhtar/faizmokhtar.com/content/posts/diff-so-fancy.md

 title: "Diff So Fancy"
 date: 2018-08-13T16:37:39+08:00
 draft: false
+tags: [git, tools]
 ---

-I find it hard to make sense of the output from `git diff` and it's somewhat off-putting too.

-[`diff-so-fancy`][1] is an open source project to solve this problem and help make your diff much less uglier.
+I find it quite hard to make sense of the output from `git diff`.
+Let's just say that it is somewhat off-putting. [`diff-so-fancy`][1] is an open source project to solve this problem and help make your diff much less uglier.

-## To install it
+## Installation

 There are a lot of ways to install it but I prefer to install all my tools with Brew.
 So run the following in your terminal: